rschristopher/ischristtrue.com/src/truth.md

- doesn't actually explain anything) -- truth claims also contain meaning and morality, in other words, values of what is good and what is not.
+ doesn't actually explain anything) -- truth claims also contain meaning and morality, in other words, values of what is good, and what is not.
 This should not be surprising since revelatory truth cane from a relationship with a spirit that is the source of all